Cesarsk/Android-QR-Code-on-AR/README.md

 Since Metaio has been acquired by Apple, it's pointless to work on this project anymore.
 So here's the complete source-code of this application.

-The paper is in Italian.
-I won't translate it in English since Metaio is not available anymore to the public.
+For the same reason, I won't translate the paper in Italian.

 ## Copyright